 having a cosmic perspective and eternal sense of time that no one can

 understand (as Sai Baba had asserted).
-This became standard doctrine
+Hislop died of brain cancer having refused any operation or chemotherapy (a strange way to express faith in Sai Baba) This became standard doctrine

 among the majority of disappointed, bemused and betrayed followers so